 It is the middle of January in New England, yet it was a balmy 60 degrees the other day.
 Although this is a sure sign of climate change, I took advantage of the warming Earth and went walking with my dogs.

-As I stood there basking in the sunlight (somehow avoiding getting whacked by a car, as my eyes still were closed), I came to a realization.
+As I stood there basking in the sunlight (somehow avoiding getting whacked by a car), I came to a realization.
 That moment felt so good, completely by comparison.
-As a New Englander, during the colder months, you tend to forget that your fingers and toes aren’t supposed to be numb every time you step outside.
-This day did not at all encompass the definition of ‘perfect weather.’
-Instead, it was the drastic difference in temperature from its surroundings days that made it feel almost heavenly.
+As a New Englander in the colder months, you tend to forget that your fingers and toes aren’t supposed to be numb every time you step outside.
+Now, although this day did not at all encompass the definition of “perfect weather,” it was the drastic difference in temperature from its surroundings days that made it feel almost heavenly.
 To be short, I wouldn’t have literally stopped to notice this gorgeous day if I hadn’t been experiencing the colder ones before it.

-To circle back, both this and my recent dog walking experience has made me realize how relative our feelings and emotions are.
-If that past week had been entirely in the 70’s, that gorgeous afternoon would not have made a difference to me.
+To circle back, both this and my recent dog walking experience made me realize how relative our feelings and emotions are.
+If that past week had been entirely in the 70’s, that gorgeous dog-walking afternoon would not have stood out to me.
 In fact, it probably would have been the lesser of the days.

 This sort of comparison is applicable to practically everything we feel.
-My point being that, sometimes, we need these lesser days in order to appreciate the good ones.
+My point is that, sometimes, we need these lesser days in order to appreciate the better ones.

-Now, I know what you’re thinking, this bitch is annoyingly optimistic (or confusing, you never know when I go off on tangents).
+Now, I know what you’re thinking, this girl is annoyingly optimistic (or confusing, you never know when I go off on tangents).
 But hey, you’re not wrong!
 I always try to be a positive person.
-So, even though this perspective may be too much for some, I see nothing wrong with having a “glass half full” mindset.
+So, even though this perspective may be too much for some, I see nothing wrong with having a “glass half-full” mindset.